comick-dev/feedbacks/README.md

 To help you avoid it we made two things:
 - created Label: Add Scraping, Admin tool, Custom list, UI, Search/Filter (there are also other labels but those are the most helpfull)
-- But when issue doesn't fall under any of those it gets added () as assignee
+- But when issue doesn't fall under any of those it gets added Igor72947 as assignee (will change it into Label when I think of good name for it, tag me on discord if you have idea igor2029)

 To use them you need:
 1. Click Search bar